zhenning/riak_wiki/pages/Riak/Operations/Command-Line-Tools/Command-Line-Tools---riak-admin.md

 ## ring_status

-Ouputs the current claimant, its status, ringready, pending ownership handoofs, and a list of unreachable nodes.
+Outputs the current claimant, its status, ringready, pending ownership handoffs, and a list of unreachable nodes.

 ```bash